Globoplox/blah/wiki/stacklang/specification.md

 ## Defining Functions

 Functions definitions starts with the `fun` keyword, followed by the name, parameters and an optionnal return type restriction.
 When declaring a prototype for a function implemented in a scope that cannot be reached during this compiler run, the `fun` keyword can be followed by `extern`.
 See [Referencing other symbols](Referencing-other-symbols).
 In this case, the function must not have a body.

+Some identifier are reserved keywords and should not be used for functions:
+- `sizeof`
+- `cast`

 Examples:
 ```sl